spotinst/help/src/docs/ocean/features/README.md

 ### AKS Notes:

 - Ocean initiates actions in the Azure account.
 These actions are bound by the [Azure subscription limits and quotas](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) provided in the account.
-- Ocean for AKS currently supports import of Linux-based node pools only.
+- Ocean for AKS currently supports the import of Linux-based node pools only.

 </details><br>